In summary, here’s a few checklists for voice and visual design to keep in mind as you design your skill.

 Ask direct questions

 Never ask rhetorical or open-ended questions.
-Propose choices or actions customers can take, which help to guide the conversation.
-No more than 5 options should be offered at a time, due to the cognitive load placed on the customer.
+Prompts help guide the customer by proposing choices or actions they can take, which helps to guide the conversation.
+Keep the options in your prompt to 3 at a time to avoid heavy cognitive load placed on the customer.

-Every choice Alexa offers to a customer, especially as a question, should be contextually relevant to the current situation and experience.
-This is very important for help responses, error messages, and follow-up prompts.
-Be sure to add full support for the
+Every choice Alexa offers to a customer, especially as a question, should be contextually relevant to the situation and the skill.
+This is very important for help and error messaging.

 Can you use the skill without a screen?

-Interacting with Alexa is a voice-first experience, and many devices do not have screens, so make sure your experience can be used across all device types, including those that are voice-only.
+Alexa is a voice first experience and many devices do not have screens.
+Make sure your skill can be used across all device types, including those that are voice-only.

 Don't tell the customer what to do

-Never tell a customer explicitly to look at or touch a screen.
+Never tell a customer to explicitly look or touch a screen.
 Visual elements are complementary to the voice experience.
-A customer can choose how they want to interact with Alexa in a multimodal world.
+A customer can choose how they want to interact with Alexa in a multi-modal world.